Kuhi Kheyl

-Kuhi Kheyl (كوهي خيل) (Note: Also romanized as Kūhī Kheyl and Kūhīkheyl) is a city in, and the capital of, Gil Khuran District of Juybar County, Mazandaran province, Iran.
+Kuhi Kheyl (كوهي خيل) (Note: Also romanized as Kūhī Kheyl and Kūhīkheyl) is a city in, and the capital of, Gil Khuran District in Juybar County, Mazandaran province, Iran.
 It was the capital of Gil Khuran Rural District (Note: Renamed Chapakrud Rural District and Chapakrud-e Sharqi Rural District) until its capital was transferred to the village of Kord Kola.
+The village of Kuhi Kheyl was converted to a city in 2004.

 Demographics

 Population

 At the time of the 2006 National Census, the city's population was 1,939 in 499 households.
 The following census in 2011 counted 2,061 people in 608 households.
 The 2016 census measured the population of the city as 2,242 people in 736 households.